Assistant Professor of Manufacturing Engineering or Engineering Technology

 - Unofficial copies of transcripts; official transcripts required at time of hire

-To ensure consideration, complete applications must be submitted by January 7th, 2018; screening of applications will begin January 8th, 2018.
-Applications may be reviewed until position is filled.
+To ensure consideration complete applications must be submitted online by April 21, 2019; applications may continue to be reviewed until the position is filled.

 It is the policy of UW-Stout to provide reasonable accommodations to qualified applicants with disabilities.
 If you need assistance, or accommodation in applying because of a disability, please contact us using the information below.
 Employment opportunities will not be denied because of the need to make reasonable accommodations for a qualified individual's disability.